Psychology4Learning Ltd Data Management, Protection and Privacy Policy

 What data do we collect?

-Psychology4Learning Ltd provide Educational Psychology Services to schools and educational settings, and parents/carers regarding children and young people (CYP).
-We collect a range of data about parent/carers, schools and CYP, for the purposes of Educational Psychology involvement.
+Psychology4Learning Ltd provides educational psychology services to schools, educational settings and parents/carers regarding children and young people (CYP).
+We collect a range of information about parents/carers, schools, professionals and CYP for the purposes of educational psychology involvement and related administration.
+This includes:

-• School attainment and progress data, attendance, exclusion information, child support plans, Education and Health Care Plans
+o School attainment and progress data, attendance, exclusion information, support plans, Education, Health and Care Plans and other relevant educational records.

 We may collect this information in some or all of the following ways: